 The CRL based in Chicago is an international consortium of university, college, and independent research libraries.
 CRL supports advanced research and teaching in the humanities, sciences, and social sciences by preserving and making available to scholars the primary source material critical to those disciplines.
 CRL acquires and preserves newspapers, journals, documents, archives and other traditional and digital resources from a global network of sources.

 Nalanda University is a registered member of CRL and is able to access a collection of approximately five million items, including journals, dissertations and paper collections.
 Nalanda University is the only Indian University registered with CRL.

 Information and Library Network (INFLIBNET) Centre, Gandhinagar is an Autonomous Inter-University Centre (IUC) of University Grants Commission (UGC) of India.
 It is a major National Programme initiated by the UGC in March 1991 with its Head Quarters at Gujarat University Campus, Ahmedabad.
 The e-shodh Sindhu Consortium subscribes a large number of resources for its member institutions.
-All electronic resources subscribed are available from the publisher's Web sites.
-The access includes full text e-resources, Bibliographic databases and other open access resources.
+All electronic resources subscribed are available from the publisher’s Web sites.
+The access includes full-text e-resources, Bibliographic databases, and other open access resources.
 The university has already initiated the process of membership registration with INFLIBNET.

 To automate the sub-systems of a library system, Library has implemented a library automation software, KOHA.
 Koha is a New Zealand term which means gift or donation.
 Koha is an Open-Source Integrated Library System (ILS).
 It is a web-based multilingual Integrated Library System to cater to the automation of large libraries around the world.
 Koha satisfies all the functional requirements of a library management system.

-Library offers web OPAC (Online Public Access Catalogue) which allow users to browse Bibliography records.
+The library offers web OPAC (Online Public Access Catalogue) which allow users to browse Bibliography records.
 Click here to access OPAC.